How does thought leadership content help your business grow?

 - How do you become a thought leader?

 The Cambridge Dictionary defines a thought leader this way:

 A thought leader is an expert on a particular subject whose ideas and opinions influence other people, especially in businesses.

 A thought leader is an individual who has established himself or herself as a respected authority in a particular industry or sphere.
-Colleagues and consumers seek out the knowledge, opinions, and advice of this person and are influenced by him or her.
+Consequently, colleagues and consumers seek out this person’s knowledge, opinions, and advice and are influenced by him or her.

 In addition to being an expert, a thought leader must be skilled in articulating original ideas and unique points of view.
-He or she must be able to provide something of value to his or her audience.
+They must be able to provide something of value to their audience.

 So how is this relevant to your marketing goals?